GET HARD RESULTS. Start here

 • Eat a healthy diet.
 A nutritious diet can help manage diabetes and high blood pressure, conditions that can lead to erectile dysfunction.
 Read our blog to find out what foods help ED.

-FYI: While natural remedies like vitamins and supplements can sometimes fill in gaps in nutrition, it’s important to talk with a healthcare provider before popping over-the-counter (OTC) pills to ensure they’re safe and avoid potential interactions.
+FYI: While natural remedies like vitamins and supplements can sometimes fill in nutritional gaps, it’s important to talk with a healthcare provider before popping over-the-counter (OTC) pills to ensure they’re safe and avoid potential interactions.

 It might also be worth considering your porn-watching habits.
 Why?
 Overconsumption of porn has been linked to a reduction in sexual stimulation from real-life sex.

-You started a new medication, and out of the blue, you’re boudoir performance is starting to tank.
+You started a new medication, and out of the blue, you’re boudoir performance starts to tank.
 What’s going on?

 It could be that new prescription drug you’re taking.
 Several drugs can impact your erection abilities, including: